 Hand-held gardening tools are very important to any gardener.
 They include things like the spade which you use to plant your seedlings.

-So if your gardener is in need of a new set, go for it.
+If your gardener is in need of a new set, go for it.
 They are fairly inexpensive and will certainly be used.

 21. Hanging Baskets